-Corporate Performance Goals.
-The fiscal 2018 corporate performance goals were aligned with Ciena's execution imperatives for the fiscal year, as follows:
+Corporate Objectives.
+The fiscal 2019 corporate objectives were aligned with Ciena's execution imperatives for the fiscal year, as follows:

-OPTICAL LEADERSHIP 1.
-Deliver at least two of three defined product releases or feature content PACKET NETWORKING 2.
-Generate \$160M in orders for Packet Networking products from customers other GROWTH than AT&T EXECUTION IMPERATIVES BLUE PLANET 3.
-Generate \$34M in orders for Blue Planet Automation Software and Services AUTOMATION solutions portfolio, including orders from four of top 13 defined customers of \$10M SOFTWARE in aggregate ONE CONTROL / MCP 4.
-Ensure that MCP domain controller software is in production in the networks of 25 SOFTWARE defined customers MIGRATION WEBSCALE CUSTOMER 5.
-Generate \$260M in revenue directly from Webscale customers EXPANSION SUBMARINE MARKET 6.
-Generate \$215M in orders from submarine business EXPANSION 7.
-Achieve \$34M in cost reductions across the Attached Services portfolio SERVICES 8.
-Maintain and improve customer experience by attaining defined levels of TRANSFORMATION deployment project completion on-time and customer satisfaction with technical support cases
+feature content

+EXECUTION IMPERATIVES

+OPTICAL LEADERSHIP

+1. Deliver at least two of three defined Packet-Optical product releases or feature content

+PACKET NETWORKING GROWTH

+5G NETWORKING MSO FIBER DEEP

+Generate \$330M in revenue from Packet Networking products Deliver at least three of four defined Packet Networking product releases or

+BLUE PLANET SOFTWARE

+4. Generate \$100M in orders for Blue Planet Software and Services portfolio

+ONE CONTROL / MCP MIGRATION 5.
+Deliver defined MCP software release and ensure that it is in production in the networks of 25 customers, including three of six defined lead customers

+WEBSCALE EXPANSION

+6. Generate \$560M in revenue directly from Webscale customers

+SERVICES TRANSFORMATION

+- Achieve \$115M in aggregate cost reductions across both Supply Chain and Attached Services - Maintain and improve customer experience by attaining defined levels of product delivery by original promise date and deployment project completion on-time

-Attainment of Fiscal 2018 Cash Incentive Bonus.
-Ciena generated adjusted operating income of \$424.9 million in fiscal 2018 after giving effect to the adjustments described above.
-Based on the payout-for-performance structure described above, this resulted in a total bonus earned at 104% of target before application of the corporate objectives multiplier.
-Ciena also successfully achieved each of the eight corporate performance goals for fiscal 2018, which resulted in application of a 1.2x multiplier.
-As a result, the NEOs earned and were awarded a bonus equal to 125% of the annual target bonus opportunity (104% x 1.2), which resulted in cash incentive bonus payments as set forth below.
+Attainment of Fiscal 2019 Cash Incentive Bonus

+In fiscal 2019 Ciena generated \$3,572.1 million in revenue and, after giving effect to the adjustments described above, \$596.8 million in adjusted operating income.
+Based on the payout-for-performance structure described above, this resulted in a bonus earned at 150% of target.
+Separately, Ciena achieved seven of the eight corporate performance objectives for fiscal 2019, after falling short on the Blue Planet Software orders objective, which resulted in application of a 1.1x multiplier.
+As a result, the NEOs earned and were awarded a bonus equal to 165% of the annual target bonus opportunity (150% x 1.1), which resulted in the cash incentive bonus payments as set forth below.

-Attainment of Fiscal 2018 Cash Incentive Bonus
+Attainment of Fiscal 2019 Cash Incentive Bonus